 |On $250,001 to $400,000||1.5%|

-In addition, if you are purchasing a home in Toronto, Toronto City Council approved a new Municipal Land Transfer Tax (MLTT) effective February 1, 2008.
-If you are a first-time buyer of a new home or re-sale home, you are exempt of this tax if the purchase price is under $400,000, you are exempt from this tax.
+In addition, if you are purchasing a home in Toronto you need to pay the Municipal Land Transfer Tax (MLTT).
+If you are a first-time homebuyer and if the purchase price is under $400,000, you are exempt from this tax.

 The MLTT will be charged on a graduated basis depending on the value of consideration paid for the property.